How can we effectively combat climate change? How can we push back against what is happening at the federal level? The answer - GO LOCAL!

 We all know we need to get to 100% of our electricity coming from renewable energy.
 We also know we need to electrify everything - our cars, our heating, etc. How can we do that in the shortest amount of time, while making our communities better and creating jobs as we clean up our air and water?

-Local clean energy projects and policies are a key tools to get us to 100% renewable energy.
-That's why MCAN has been working with hard with our Mass Power Forward colleagues from Clean Water and Environment MA to bring you the Local Clean Energy Toolkit.
-It's finally ready (more or less)!
+Local clean energy projects and policies are key to get us to 100% renewable energy.
+That's why MCAN, in conjunction with our Mass Power Forward colleagues, has put together the Local Clean Energy Toolkit.
+It's finally ready!

 Here is what is included:

 - 100% local clean energy fact sheet